LarsTinnefeld/Starbucks_portfolio_exercise/README.md

 ---
 **AUROC (Area Under ROC Curve)**

-I'm using the `resampling` method in `sklearn's utils` class to scale the majority group down to the level of the minority group.
+I'm using the `roc_auc_score` method in `sklearn's metrics` class to evaluate the outcome.

+**Modified data: Score 0.633**

+**Original data: Score 0.638**

+There is no good effect on the process.
+I will go with the updampling method.
+The result can be optimized by balancing the degree of scaling but in general this would be the model we will chose for now.

+**Anser to Task 2)**

+**We greated a process to deal with the imbalanced data and predict customers which are better candidats to target with a promotion event.
+There is still some more work to do, because the predition results are not optimal.
+But as the challenges are defined we know how to address them.**